sgiehl/piwik-plugin-ExcludeByDDNS/README.md

 ## FAQ

-__Which update method should i use, _DDNS Update_ or _DDNS Hostname_?__
+__Which update method should I use, _DDNS Update_ or _DDNS Hostname_?__

 If available, ___DDNS Update___ is recommended.
 This method is a bit more complicated to set up, but it leads to immediately updated IP's, as the client will trigger the update whenever a new IP is assigned.
 But it may not be viable for all users, eg.
 * Not all DDNS clients allow custom update-URL's.
-* The client may be already serving another Server and have no ability to talk to multiple Servers at the same time.
+* The client may be already serving another server and have no ability to talk to multiple servers at the same time.

 So, the ___DDNS Hostname___ can be an alternative.
-Use a DDNS Service that is compatible with your client and enter the hostname from there to have the plugin resolve your dynamic IP.
-The downside: Updating happens via a sheduled task every hour, so there might be small windows with the new IP still being tracked, but not the old one.
+Use a DDNS service that is compatible with your client and enter the hostname from there to have the plugin resolve your dynamic IP.
+The downside: Updating happens via a scheduled task every hour, so there might be small windows with the new IP still being tracked, but not the old one.

 __What data do I need to set for DDNS Update__